mozilla/webxr/designdocs/permissions.md

 * the developer has a single code path that will always be followed.
 They will not need to write conditional code to work around different user agent authentication systems.
 * this gives the user agent maximum flexibility to adapt behavior to the current situation.

-User agents have the freedom to implement many different behaviors which would be perfectly valid under this spec.
+User agents have the freedom to implement many different behaviors which would be perfectly valid under this spec (where allowable by related specifications).
 Here are a few possible (non-prescriptive) examples of what a UA could do:

 * request all permissions of the user at start, as a series of prompts
 * collapse all permissions into a single prompt